 - the success and timing of our preclinical studies and clinical trials, including our planned Phase 3 clinical trials for I.V.
-CR845; - our plans to develop and commercialize I.V.
+CR845; - · our plans to develop and commercialize I.V.
 CR845 and our other product candidates, including Oral CR845; - our ability to obtain and maintain regulatory approval of our product candidates, including I.V.
 CR845 and Oral CR845, and the labeling under any approval we may obtain; - the anticipated commercial launch of our lead product candidate, I.V.
-CR845; - the performance of our current and future collaborators, including Maruishi and CKD, and our ability to maintain such collaborations; - · our ability to establish additional collaborations for our product candidates; - the continued service of our key scientific or management personnel; - · our ability to establish commercialization and marketing capabilities; - the size and growth of the potential markets for pain management, including the postoperative and chronic pain markets, and our other product candidates and our ability to serve those markets; - regulatory developments in the United States and foreign countries; - the rate and degree of market acceptance of any approved products; - · our expectations regarding the period during which we will be an emerging growth company under the JOBS Act; - our use of the proceeds from this offering, and the clinical milestones we expect to fund with such proceeds; - · the accuracy of our estimates regarding expenses, future revenues and capital requirements; - our ability to obtain funding for our operations; - our ability to obtain and maintain intellectual property protection for our product candidates and our ability to operate our business without infringing on the intellectual property rights of others; - the success of competing drugs that are or become available; - · the performance of third-party manufacturers and clinical research organizations; and - · the potential purchases by certain of our existing principal stockholders and their affiliates in this offering.
+CR845; - the performance of our current and future collaborators, including Maruishi and CKD, and our ability to maintain such collaborations; - our ability to establish additional collaborations for our product candidates; - the continued service of our key scientific or management personnel; - our ability to establish commercialization and marketing capabilities; - the size and growth of the potential markets for pain management, including the postoperative and chronic pain markets, and our other product candidates and our ability to serve those markets; - regulatory developments in the United States and foreign countries; - the rate and degree of market acceptance of any approved products; - our expectations regarding the period during which we will be an emerging growth company under the JOBS Act; - · our use of the proceeds from this offering, and the clinical milestones we expect to fund with such proceeds; - the accuracy of our estimates regarding expenses, future revenues and capital requirements; - our ability to obtain funding for our operations; - our ability to obtain and maintain intellectual property protection for our product candidates and our ability to operate our business without infringing on the intellectual property rights of others; - · the success of competing drugs that are or become available; and - the performance of third-party manufacturers and clinical research organizations.